 Prior to the Separation, ESPP grants occurred in March and September.
-Due to the Separation, the offering period under the 2020 ESPP plan commenced on December 1, 2022 as discussed in "Note 11 - Stockholders' Equity."
-Accordingly, there were no ESPP grants during the three months ended March 31, 2023.
-The following assumptions were used to value the ESPP shares granted during the three months ended March 31, 2022:
+Due to the Separation, the offering period under the 2020 ESPP plan commenced on December 1, 2022, and due to the fair value of the Company's common stock on May 31, 2023 as compared to December 1, 2022, a new offering period commenced on June 1, 2023.
+ESPP grants occurs in June and December, as discussed in "Note 11 - Stockholders' Equity."

+The following assumptions were used to value the ESPP shares for these grants: